Data-Wrangling-and-Visualisation/Visualizing-Football-Clubs-Evolvement-Patterns/README.md

 - "web" folder contains folders and files (data, sciptScatter.js, sciptMap.js, styles.css, index.html) for two visualizations (Teams Scatter and World HeatMap).
 Deployed and hosted on an Innopolis University virtual machine.
 - "parsing" folder contains scrapy projects for parsing all data from transfermarkt. "parsedData" folder inside contains all parsed data, that was/will be analyzed and cleaned in "analysis".
-- "json_to_postgresql" contains a Jupyter notebook that converts prepared cleaned json files (from the "analysis folder") into psql tables.
+- "json_to_postgresql" contains a Jupyter notebook that converts prepared cleaned json files (from the "analysis" folder) into PostgreSQL tables.
 The database server is hosted on an Innopolis University virtual machine.
 - "app" contains Flask API.

 ---